Danny Grant (ice hockey): Post-playing career

 Grant went on to coach the University of New Brunswick hockey team in 1995 and 1996, and the Halifax Mooseheads Quebec league junior team in 1998.
 Grant was an assistant coach for the St. Thomas Tommies men's hockey team since the 2002–03 season.

 Grant sat on the TELUS Atlantic Canada Community Board, which allocates funding to organizations which involve youth and/or technology throughout Atlantic Canada.

-Grant died of cancer on October 14, 2019 at the age of 73.
+Grant died of cancer on October 14, 2019, at the age of 73 and is buried at Fredericton Rural Cemetery.